Younggregs/ng-bank-account-validator/README.md

 - Implements CBN's NUBAN algorithm
 - Includes a weighted list of popular Nigerian banks

 Note: For some reason Paystack do not validate banks with the new CBN bank codes of 6 digits.
-They still use the oldCode of 3 digits.
-With Paystack use Nuban.weightedBanks because it contains the oldCodes of 3 digits but the list of banks are limited.
+They still use the old code of 3 digits.
+With Paystack use Nuban.weightedBanks because it contains the old codes of 3 digits but the list of banks are limited.

 Meanwhile Flutterwave supports both, so choose wisely.